moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/deploy_dp_cli/index.md

     ```

-## Step 3: Validating the Creation of Data Product
+## Step 3: Validating the creation of Data Product

 To check if you have created a data product, run the following command.
 It lists all data products created by you: